Ultra-Fast-Silicon-Detectors/SSRL2024/manuals/data_conversion.md

   below.
 - `--start 1` the first index of the data, e.g. `xxx_ch3_000001.h5`.
 - `--prefix xxx` the prefix of the file. e.g. `xxx_ch4_000001.h5`.
-- `use-mp` enable multiprocessing.
+- `--use-mp` enable multiprocessing.
 - `--channels 3,4` saved channels.Use comma to separate channels.
 - `--format 1` format on how to identify file name pattern.

 Note on the `--format`, there are 3 different patterns, assuming file prefix with `xxx` and channel `N`:

-- Mode `0` is for `xxx_chN00001.h5` pattern.
+- Format `0` is for `xxx_chN00001.h5` pattern.
-- Mode `1` is for `xxx00001_chN.h5` pattern.
+- Format `1` is for `xxx00001_chN.h5` pattern.
-- Mode `2` is for `xxx00001.h5` pattern.
+- Format `2` is for `xxx00001.h5` pattern.
 Channel doesn’t matter in this case, so just specify any single number and it will be used as branch name.

 Other pattern can be easily implement, but it’s best to keep the data naming pattern consistent during the beam test.